 ANAB has an open system.
 Customers have access to any documentation that's not restricted based on privacy, accreditation mandate, or other legal issues.
 This includes checklists used in the accreditation process.

-For laboratory-related programs, assessment schedules for current customers are maintained approximately 120 days in advance.
+For laboratories, assessment schedules for current customers are maintained approximately 120 days in advance.
 Customers typically receive assessment schedules 30 to 60 days in advance.

 At the end of the accreditation assessment, you'll receive a copy of the assessor checklist and any nonconformities.
 The assessor will tell you prior to leaving the facility if your company will be recommended for accreditation.
 After corrective action responses are approved, ANAB will begin the accreditation decision review process.
 A certificate and scope of accreditation are issued if your company is approved for accreditation.

-The scope is a detailed description of the specific tests and/or calibrations for which your laboratory is accredited.
+The scope of accreditation for a laboratory details the specific tests and/or calibrations for which the laboratory is accredited.
+Other types of accredited organizations have similarly detailed scopes of accreditation.
 To ensure consistent uniformity for all scopes of accreditation, the format must be written in accordance with NIST 811, Guidelines for the Expression of SI Units.
 Also refer to the ANAB Guidance Document on Scopes of Accreditation.

 The only charges not included in our quotes are for actual travel costs, any time for corrective action review, and reimbursement for assessor travel time.
 If travel is required, we try to keep expenses to a minimum.
 ANAB monitors assessor travel arrangements to ensure costs are as low as possible.
 Assessment time (days on site) may vary depending on the complexity of the proposed scope of accreditation.